Live in care and PA’s for young adults

 A growing number of our customers are young adults with disabilities, who we’re helping to achieve their goals.

-One of our main aims here at Independent People Homecare is to help people to live fulfilling, independent lives for as long as possible.
+One of our main aims here at IP Live in Care is to help people to live fulfilling, independent lives for as long as possible.
 While the majority of this work involves elderly people, there’s another side to our Live in care efforts that many people aren’t aware of.
 We’re really proud of the care we offer young disabled people.
 We work with people living with disabilities of varying severity, and we help them to live life just like any other youngster!
 Part of that involves going to university and embracing everything that comes with being a student.
 With the start of term fast approaching, here’s how we help young disabled people to achieve their goals.

 A tailored, flexible care package